Want to buy bitcoin without getting ripped off?

 Cheapest Purchase Options

-Coinbase Pro (previously GDAX) is the cheapest place to buy bitcoin in the UK.
+Using Coinbase’s Advanced Trading interface is still one of the cheapest ways to buy bitcoin in the UK.

-Coinbase Pro was the first major bitcoin exchange to receive an e-money license from the Financial Conduct Authority (FCA).
-This means they now accept GBP deposits through the UK Faster Payments Service .
+Coinbase was the first major bitcoin exchange to receive an e-money license from the Financial Conduct Authority (FCA).
+This means Coinbase accept GBP deposits through the UK Faster Payments Service .
 This means that all UK residents should be able to use a simple UK bank transfer to deposit GBP into Coinbase – without incurring any fees from their bank.

 The bottom line?

-- You can now send GBP to Coinbase and it’ll be credited in less than 2 hours.
+- You can now send GBP to Coinbase and it’ll be credited within minutes.

 Want to see how it works?
-Check out these guides.
+Expand these short guides.

 FYI: All images can be enlarged by clicking them.